-- This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel. - 57.
-Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 Education. - 58.
-Cross-panel referrals are envisaged in areas such as: physical geography, oceanography, optical methods, medicinal chemistry, material science, nanotechnology (to Panel 3 Physical Sciences); clinical pharmacology (to Panel 2 Health Sciences).
+56. This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel.

+57. Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 - Education.

+58. The Panel does not anticipate that many outputs will need to be cross-referred.
+Cross-panel referrals are envisaged in mathematical and statistical methods (to Panel 3 - Physical Sciences).